MizBejabbers has been a professional writer/editor for all of her adult life. Before that, she was just a little girl

 Eureka Springs is a beautiful small city any time of the year, but it is most appealing in the springtime.
 The chapel’s location is described by local residents as “West of town on Highway 62 and easy to find."
 Just turn at the sign, or so they say.
 This visit was not our first visit to Eureka Springs, but we had never been to Thorncrown.
 Sounds like a poor excuse, but on a previous trip to Eureka Springs, we had not been able to locate it.
 The directions we received from a local were not accurate, and don’t let anyone tell you otherwise: the place is difficult to find even with good directions.
 That trip was before I bought a car with a GPS, so we were relying on those directions.
 We overshot the road that turns off Highway 62 by about five miles using her description.
 We turned around and retraced our route, but still too far away, we finally gave up.

 The chapel is about three miles from town, and the narrow road leading up to it is marked by a sign too small for a tourist to readily find.
 I nearly missed the turnoff again, but fortunately, Larry was on the alert and spotted the sign.
 We turned right and drove up a wooded lane that dead-ended about a mile at the parking lot of the chapel.
-At first, we could not see the chapel because the view was blocked by the trees.
+At first, we could not see it because the view was blocked by the trees.
 The woodsy setting is natural, uncluttered by man's landscaping.